Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 param keys keyType[]?

 import { roleAssignmentType } from 'br/public:avm/utl/types/avm-common-types:0.4.0'
-// the role assignements are optional in the Key Vault module param roleAssignments roleAssignmentType[]?
+// the role assignments are optional in the Key Vault module param roleAssignments roleAssignmentType[]?

 // the resources to deploy